Add Your Heading Text Here

 Day 6

 On our final day, we will continue our descent through the Eastern Sierras, passing many other lakes, rivers, streams, and small waterfalls as we proceed to the Annett’s Mono Village Resort on the east side of Twin Lakes at 7,092′.
+(Located about 12 driving miles outside and to the west of Bridgeport, California.)
 Reward yourself with lunch, a cold beverage, and/or an ice cream before our scheduled shuttle back to Tuolumne Meadows to retrieve vehicles.

 Today’s Mileage/Elevation: 8.25 mi / +271′, -2636′